ga-wdi-exercises/project1/evaluation-template.md

 | 2 | Performing |
 | 3 | Excelling |

-## Project Workflow:
+## Deployment:

-> Did you complete the user stories, wireframes, task tracking, and/or ERDs, as specified above?
-Did you use source control as expected for the phase of the program you’re in (detailed above)?
+> Did you successfully deploy your project to github pages?
+Is the app's functionality the same deployed as it is locally?

 ## Technical Requirements: